Arosa Lenzerheide Skiing at Glance:

 Revier offers “cool” lodging for millennials and tech savvy, situated conveniently right next to Rothorn 1 gondola, and overlooking the beautiful Heidsee, this mod hotel has no front desk or room keys, just a code for the door and ski room, your small efficient “cabin” which is a bed against a picture window and private bath – very clean, bright and minimalist.
 The lobby bar and restaurant is the social hub, and “gang members” – the wait staff are your point of contact at this fun futuristic ski lodge.

 For non-skiers, Lenzerheide’s Nordic trails are impressive, and the sledding is fast and fun on traditional wooden sleds gliding down groomed trails next to the skiers.
 The downtown of Lenzerheide offers a few chic ski shops, Pesko and Jet Set, nice restaurants, and hotels like Kurhaus and Schwiezerhof Hotel.

-Arosa Lenzerheide is near the ski resorts of Laax, Obersaxen, Brigels, Savognin, plus Davos and St Moritz to the east ski resorts, if you wish to make a Swiss ski safari.
+Arosa Lenzerheide is near the ski resorts of Laax, Obersaxen, Brigels, Savognin, plus Davos Klosters and St Moritz to the east, if you wish to make a Swiss ski safari.
 Lenzerheide is 140 km to Zurich.